semarglproject/semargl/README.md

 Lightweight
 -----------

 Semargl’s code is small and simple to understand.
+It will never [read a mail](http://en.wikipedia.org/wiki/Zawinski's_law_of_software_envelopment).
 Internally it operates with raw strings and creates as few objects as possible, so your Android projects will be happy.
-Hope it will never [read a mail](http://en.wikipedia.org/wiki/Zawinski's_law_of_software_envelopment).

 Standard-conformant
 -------------------